 Line 0077 Method used to allocate Program Support to other functions in Schedule Select one of the methods from the pull-down menu.
 If this is not completed a critical error will be triggered.
 If "other method" is selected, please describe method for allocating Program Support in line 0078.
 If "other method is selected in line 0077, the cell in line 0078 will turn white indicating text can be entered.
 Space will expand as text is entered.
 Municipal Data Municipalities enter data on households, population and youth population in the following lines.
-FIR2021 Schedule 02 Declaration of the Municipal Treasurer Line 0040 Households Households, refers to common households and include residential units, residential farm units, recreational dwelling units and Ontario Housing Corporation units.
+Line 0040 Households Households, refers to common households and include residential units, residential farm units, recreational dwelling units and Ontario Housing Corporation units.
 Households should consist of the number of households on the assessment roll which was used to set taxes in the reporting year.
 The data originates in the year-end Summary of Assessment provided by the Municipal Property Assessment Corporation (MPAC) and used for taxation in the following year.
-Households for the 2021 reporting year should be based on the 2020 year-end assessment roll which was used to set property taxes for 2021.
+Households for the 2022 reporting year should be based on the 2021 year-end assessment roll which was used to set property taxes for 2022.
 Data Source: Please enter source of data: MPAC, Stats Can, Municipal Sources or other.
 Line 0041 Population Population should be based on the municipal enumeration conducted in the municipal election year and should reflect the boundaries that are in place when the new council assumes office.
 Since municipal elections occur every four years, the enumerated population is frozen between elections.
 In the ministry database, the enumerated population traditionally lags a year since municipal elections occur near the year end.
 Enumerated population includes persons on military bases but does not include seasonal residents.
 Data Source: Please enter source of data: MPAC, Stats Can, Municipal Sources or other.
 Line 0042 Youth Population Enter the number of youths aged 12 to 17 (up to the 18th birthday).
-Youth population is based on 2016 Census of Canada data and may be updated if there have been material changes.
-The next census will be in 2021.
-Data Source: Please select source of data SCHEDULE 10: Consolidated Statement of Operations: Revenue General Instructions Schedule 10 is divided into four sections.
+Youth population is based on 2021 Census of Canada data and may be updated if there have been material changes.
+Youth population is provided on the FIR website:

+https://efis.fma.csc.gov.on.ca/fir/index.php/en/municipal-reporting/additional-information/ Data Source: Please select source of data SCHEDULE 10: Consolidated Statement of Operations: Revenue General Instructions Schedule 10 is divided into four sections.
 The first section reports total revenues of the municipality.
 The second section presents the continuity of accumulated surplus/deficit for the current year and the accumulated surplus or deficit at the beginning of the year and at the end of the year.
 The third section, Continuity of Government Business Enterprise Equity, is a continuity section which presents the government business enterprise equity at the beginning and end of the year.
-The fourth section captures the provincial and federal gas tax reported in Schedule 12.
+The fourth section captures the provincial and federal gas tax (now called Canada Community Building fund) reported in Schedule 12.
 Schedule 10 is a summary schedule.
 It is completed after Schedules 20 to 28, 72 and 12, schedules that report taxes, taxes receivable and current revenue for specific functions.
 Data from those schedules automatically populates several lines in Schedule 10.
 Where data is carried forward, an SLC (schedule, line, and column) reference appears after the caption for the line, indicating the source of the data.
 The following items are automatically carried forward from other schedules: Property Tax:

 Taxation - Own purposes

 Payments-in-lieu of taxation

 Estimated tax revenue

-Government Transfers:
+Government Transfers - Conditional Grants:

 Ontario conditional grants

 Ontario Grants for Tangible Capital Assets

 Canada conditional grants

 Canada Grants for Tangible Capital Assets

 Deferred revenue earned (Provincial Gas Tax)

 Deferred revenue earned (Canada Community - Building Fund)

 Other Revenue: